 Visit to the restored sugar mill on Manaca-Iznaga estate, followed by a walk around the old colonial town of Trinidad, to include the 19th century Plaza Mayor, Museo Histórico Municipal (Casa Canteros), the cathedral and optional visit to the craft market.
 Evening: optional visit to the music venue Casa de la Trova.

 Morning: nature walk in Park El Cubano in the Sierra del Escambray, with a naturalist guide.
-Afternoon: Museo Romántico (furniture and ne decoration in Palacio Brunet).
+Afternoon: Museo Romántico (furniture and fine decoration in Palacio Brunet).

 Travel by coach via the pretty town of Sancti Spíritus to Santa Clara (impressive museum and monument dedicated to Che Guevara).
-Return to Havana for three nights at Hotel Parque Central.
+Return to Havana and check in for three nights stay at casas particulares.
 Free evening.